 A major source of energy is right under your feet.

 Your own backyard has the potential to be your source of heating and cooling comfort.
 Now you can get safe, reliable, energy efficient heating and cooling from one piece of equipment.
+Geo-thermal for Geothermal Heating and Air Conditioning.
 Geothermal energy represents the leading edge of heating and cooling technology.
 It moves heat energy to and from the earth to heat and cool your indoor environment.
 And compared to ordinary systems, geothermal technology can save you 30% to 70% on your monthly energy bills.
 Geothermal is the safest, cleanest, most reliable space conditioning system you can buy.

 Geothermal energy is an unlimited resource.
 The lot surrounding a suburban home or other building contains a vast reservoir of low temperature thermal energy, typically 10 times that required over an entire heating season.
 This resource is constantly resupplied by the sun, the surrounding earth, and heat rejected while cooling during the summer.
 The universal definition of geothermal is “…pertaining to the heat of the earth.”
 By using the earth to provide 100% of a building’s total heating and cooling needs, GHP systems are truly geothermal energy made practical.